apache/datasketches-website/docs/Graduation/Resolution.md

-the Foundation and consistent with the Foundation's purpose to establish a Project Management Committee charged with the creation and maintenance of open-source software, for distribution at no charge to the public, related to an open source, high-performance library of stochastic streaming algorithms commonly called "sketches" in the data sciences.
+the Foundation and consistent with the Foundation's purpose to establish a Project Management Committee charged with the creation and maintenance of open-source software, for distribution at no charge to the public, related to an open source, high-performance library of streaming algorithms commonly called "sketches" in the data sciences.
 Sketches are small, stateful programs that process massive data as a stream and can provide approximate answers, with mathematical